-Common Injuries Sustained in Winter Sports & What Treatment May Look Like
+Common Injuries Sustained in Winter Sports

 After witnessing U.S. luger Emily Sweeney’s crash Tuesday at the 2018 U.S. Winter Olympic Games, it was determined that although she appears to have no broken bones she is still going to undergo an X-ray to be sure.
 With this, articles are beginning to surface discussing how there is definitely a certain degree of danger and risk that comes with winter sports that don’t necessarily present itself during the summer games.